• How it works

 In case the co-owners fail to reply to the legal notice or in case the co-owners send a vague reply, a partition suit can be filed in the court where the jurisdiction of the property would lie.

-A suit for partition of property is a court case filed when all of the co-owners fail to mutually agree to the terms and conditions towards property division, and when either of the co-owners wish to divide the property according to their shares in the property.
+A suit for partition of the property is a court case filed when all of the co-owners fail to mutually agree to the terms and conditions towards the property division, and when either of the co-owners wish to divide the property according to their shares in the property.

-The first step for the court is to analyse and determine whether the person/ co-owner who has approached the court to file the partition suit has the genuine claim in the disputed property or not.
+The first step for the court is to analyse and determine whether the person/ co-owner who has approached the court to file the partition suit has a genuine claim in the disputed property or not.
 Eventually, once the right to share in the property is established and no extra inquiry is further required, then the court may allocate individual ownership of the property to the rightful co-owners of the property.

 Can family settlement of a self- acquired property be done?